Motorcycle Registration in Georgia

 - Proof of Georgia residency (utility bill, pay stub with address, letterhead signed by your employer).

-- A Certificate of Inspection completed by any law enforcement officer or tag agent.
+- A Certificate of Inspection (Form T-22B) completed by any law enforcement officer or tag agent.

 - Appropriate fees and taxes―these vary by county (see below).